AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

 * Step 1: Uninstall the agent from the host machine

-* Step 2: Remove the agent listing in AVEVA&trade; Data Hub
+* Step 2: Remove the agent listing in AVEVA Data Hub

 ## Step 1: Uninstall the PI to OCS Agent on the host machine